hcharbonnier/mangatranslation/README.md

 * Detect font size
 * OCR Text in textboxes
 * Remove old text from textboxes
+* Check in sqliteDB if we already know the translation for the current string
-* Use Google API to translate
+* Use Google API to translate (or free Deepl API)
 * Expand textboxes if possible
 * Adapt translation font size to fit in textboxes
 * write translation in the corresponding textboxes